 The rechargeable battery lasts for around 70 days of use depending on how frequently you make use of the eight separate customizable buttons.
 The only downside to the Ergo is that the trackball requires infrequent cleaning which should be done once every few months to remove lint or dirt.

-The Logitech MX Ergo is available today from Amazon here.
+The Logitech MX Ergo is available today on Amazon.

 Best Vertical: Logitech MX Vertical